14 Market Revolutions

 Charles Goodyear, G. P. A. Healy, Brooklyn Institute of Arts & Sciences

 In Goodyear’s case, he invented vulcanized, or non-melting, rubber by adding sulfur to the natural latex sap from rubber plants.
 He bankrupted his family and nearly died of exposure to chemicals experimenting for years in his tiny New York tenement, but Goodyear’s breakthrough invention became a staple of the industrial revolution.
 Improved rubber wasn’t just critical to tires years later, but also the numerous gaskets and seals that would’ve otherwise melted in the gears and pipes of factories and their power stations.
-Rubber stopped engines from shaking shops or machinery apart.
+Rubber stopped engines from shaking machinery or even shops apart.

 Machinery also needed to be oiled and sperm whales provided the necessary lubricant.
-Large-scale hunting emerged in the 17th century, with the British, Dutch, and Norwegians competing in the Atlantic and sub-Artic to boil blubber down to oil.
+Large-scale hunting emerged in the 17th century, with the British, Dutch, and Norwegians competing in the Atlantic and Subarctic to boil blubber down to oil.
 By the early 19th century, whale hunting out of ports like Nantucket, Massachusetts became one of the big industries of the Market Revolution, critical for lubricants and lamps until the whales were over-hunted and coal-based kerosene filled the void in the mid-1840s, followed by petroleum-based oil later and light-bulbs for lamps.
 Whalers drilled holes in the whales’ skulls then lowered young boys into the cavity to extract the spermaceti oil, one of the world’s most sought-after commodities.
 Ben Franklin, Thomas Jefferson, and Jane Austen wrote by the light of sperm whale oil.
 Artificial light changed sleeping patterns as well.
 Instead of segmented sleep, separated by an hour or two of wake after midnight, people stayed up later and tried to sleep once through the night.
 Spermaceti still lubricated automatic transmissions in American cars up until 1972.
 The dangerous drama of whale hunting lent itself well to literature, most famously in Herman Melville’s Moby Dick (1851), and Nathaniel Philbrick’s non-fiction In the Heart of the Sea (2000) about the Essex sinking in 1820 that inspired Melville.
 A hooked whale tore apart the Essex with its tail, stranding its surviving crew.
 Melville likely wrote Moby Dick under the light of sperm whale oil.

 Sperm Whaling w.
 Hand-Thrown Harpoons